College of Charleston Home

 Students assist the director and staff with case management of juveniles involved in the arbitration program.
 Students receive arbitrator training and may have their own cases.
 Interns communicate with all parties involved in an offense committed by a juvenile, including the juvenile offender, the offender’s parent(s), the victim of the offense and police officers working on the case.
 You will also help to monitor juveniles’ cases, ensuring that they meet the terms of their arbitration agreement, tour juvenile and adult correctional facilities, and observe court trials and assist during the trial process.

-Dee Norton Lowcountry Children’s Center (DNLCC)
+Dee Norton Child Advocacy Center

 Department of Juvenile Justice: Probation and Parole or Victim Services